-When you are seen at the Penn Spine Center, you will first be navigated through a care pathway that involves implementing conservative treatments.
+When you are seen at one of our Penn Spine Center locations, you will first be navigated through a care pathway that involves implementing conservative treatments.

-Each patient's treatment plan is individually selected based on that patient's needs and goals for therapy.
-Our physical therapists and pain psychologists work one-on-one with patients, reinforcing the concept that movement is important, to get them functioning while helping them to not focus on the pain.
+Your treatment plan will be individually selected based on your needs and goals for therapy.
+Our physical therapists and pain psychologists will work one-on-one with you to keep you moving and take your mind off any pain.

 Non-surgical treatment may include a combination of: